Again, Islamic movement demands Zakzaky's release

 Agaju Madugba, Katsina

-Members of the Islamic Movement of Nigeria, a Shiite muslim organisation, marked what they described as 1000 days since the detention of their leader Malam Ibrahim El-Zakzaky.
+Members of the Islamic Movement of Nigeria (IMN), popularly referred to as Shittes, marked what they described as 1,000 days since the detention of their leader, Malam Ibraheem Zakzaky.

-READ ALSO: Kaduna Court fixes Oct.
-4 to rule on Zakzaky’s bail

-After three days of bloody encounters with the Army in Zaria between December 12 and 14, 2015, the Kaduna State government proscribed the movement and ordered the arrest of El-Zakzaky and his wife, alongside an unspecified number of other members of the religious group.
+After three days of bloody encounters with the Army, in Zaria, between December 12 and 14, 2015, the Kaduna State Government had proscribed the movement and ordered the arrest of Zakzaky and his wife, alongside unspecified number of other members of the group.

-Addressing a press conference in Katsina on Sunday as part of activities to commemorate the incident, the group demanded the unconditional release of El-Zakzaky, arguing that a Federal High Court in Abuja had “ordered the immediate and unconditional release of Sheikh Zakzaky and his wife.”
+Addressing a press conference, in Katsina, on Sunday, as part of activities to commemorate the incident, the group demanded the unconditional release of Zakzaky arguing that a Federal High Court in Abuja had, “ordered the immediate and unconditional release of Sheikh Zakzaky and his wife.”

-According to a statement by the Chairman, Free Zakzaky Campaign Committee, Sheikh Abdulrahaman Abubakar Yola:

-“Tishe International Criminal Court at the Hague has also completed preliminary investigation into the Zaria incident and it is viewing it as a possible crime against humanity.
+According to the chairman, Free Zakzaky Campaign Committee, Sheikh Abdulrahaman Abubakar Yola, “the International Criminal Court at The Hague has also completed preliminary investigation into the Zaria incident and it is viewing it as a possible crime against humanity.

 “We have also been able to secure the discharge and acquittal of over 100 of our members who stood trial on false accusations of culpable homicide levied against them by the government.